-Madison community bans together to provide 46,000 meals in Haiti
+Madison community bands together to provide 46,000 meals in Haiti

-MADISON—Community members banned together to make a difference overseas.
+MADISON—Community members banded together to make a difference overseas.
 Rotary club members from multiple districts near the shoreline packed 46,000 meals for families in Haiti.

 Over 150-people showed up on their day off to pack the high protein meals that will be distributed to the people of Dayere, a small rural community in Haiti.